Cohomological DT invariants from localization: Basic notions on Donaldson-Thomas theory and toric quivers

-As was first noticed in \cite{HanVegh}, $\bar{\chi_I}$ gives a node of the toric diagram: the map sending a perfect matching to the corresponding node of the toric diagram is surjective but not injective in general.
+As was first noticed in \cite[sec 4.2]{HanVegh}, $\bar{\chi_I}$ gives a node of the toric diagram: the map sending a perfect matching to the corresponding node of the toric diagram is surjective but not injective in general.
 However, there is a unique perfect matching associated to any corner of the toric diagram.
 We shall consider only such perfect matchings, and denote by $I_i$ the cut associated to the corner $p_i$.

-The union of two perfect matchings draws paths on the brane tiling which are also called zig-zag paths.
-When the two matchings correspond to two adjacent corners $p_i$ and $p_{i+1}$ that are endpoints of the same side $z=z_{i+1/2}$, these zig-zag paths correspond to the above defined zig-zag paths with direction $l_z\in L$.
+When the two perfect matchings correspond to two adjacent corners $p_i$ and $p_{i+1}$ that are endpoints of the same side $z=z_{i+1/2}$, their union gives the zig-zag paths with direction $l_z\in L$.
 Removing the arrows of the two cuts $I_i,I_{i+1}$, one obtains a quiver which is a union of connected parts supported on the $K_z$ strip separated by the zig-zag paths: we denote by $Q^k$ the quiver supported on the $k$-th strip.
 We can then distinguish four types of arrows: \begin{itemize} \item Arrows that are not in any cuts $I_{i}$, $I_{i+1}$ are the arrows of one connected part $Q^k$ of the remaining quiver for a $k\in\mathbb{Z}/K_z\mathbb{Z}$. \item Arrows that are in the intersection of the two cuts lie outside the zig-zag paths, \ie they connect nodes inside the same connected component $Q^k$, for a $k\in\mathbb{Z}/K_z\mathbb{Z}$; we denote the set of those arrows by $J_k$. \item Arrows in $I_{i}-I_{i+1}$ lie inside zig zag paths.
 With our conventions, they go from $Q^{k}$ to $Q^{k+1}$, for a $k\in\mathbb{Z}/K_z\mathbb{Z}$, \ie they forms to the above defined set $\Zig_k$ \item Arrows in $I_{i+1}-I_{i}$ are in zig zag paths.
 With our conventions, they go from $Q^{k+1}$ to $Q^k$ for a $k\in\mathbb{Z}/K_z\mathbb{Z}$; \ie they forms the above defined set $\Zag_k$. \end{itemize}

 Let us denote by $M^+\subset M$ the semigroup generated by weights of cycles of $Q$.
-According to \cite{MozI}, corollaries 3.3 and 3.6, $M^+_\mathbb{Q}$ is a cone which is the dual cone of $\sigma$, and $M^+$ is saturated, \ie:
+According to \cite[Cor 3.3, Cor 3.6]{MozI}, $M^+_\mathbb{Q}$ is a cone which is the dual cone of $\sigma$, and $M^+$ is saturated, \ie: